jungminc88/orbituary_detecter/README.md

 - [Install mecab-ipadic-NEologd (Neologism dictionary for MeCab)](https://github.com/neologd/mecab-ipadic-neologd)

-# 2. Obtain Tweets #
+# 2. Obtain tweets #
-Run `gettweet.py`
+Run `gettweets.py`
 This gets the tweets that contains the word "死去"("death" or "die") and saves them into `db.tweetdata`.
+This is modified from a [code](http://qiita.com/kenmatsu4/items/23768cbe32fe381d54a2) written by [kenmatsu4](http://qiita.com/kenmatsu4/items/23768cbe32fe381d54a2).

 # 3. Make lists #
-Run `twparse.py`
+Run `makelists.py`
 This code parses each tweet, extracts person names, and make a list of person names that appear in the data, as well as a list of cooccurrences, both with counts.
-The user can determine the minimum number of counts for being deemed "famous".
+The former is a list of candidates for correct names whereas the latter can help narrow down the candidate list.

-# 4. Test #
+# 4. Fine-tuning lists #
 The list is expected to contain all the names of notable people who died in the period. (very small risk of Type 1 error) However, it does contain a lot of names of who are not dead (or non-person names like band names). (large risk of Type 2 error)
-To reduce the wrong names from the list, run `cooccurrence.py`
+To reduce the wrong names from the list, run `finetune.py`